-I spent my childhood in Ethiopia and my attachment and love for this country was rekindled when I returned as an adult over 30 years later.
+I spent my childhood in Ethiopia and my attachment and love for Ethiopia was rekindled when I returned as an adult over 30 years later.

-Initially inspired by the experience I had as a volunteer teacher for a vocational school in Addis Ababa, I quickly became aware of how dedicated but impoverished many schools and students in Ethiopia are.
-This personal teaching experience was an enriching time for me but I soon learned that supplies in schools are often limited and absolutely nothing is taken for granted.
+Initially inspired by the experience I had as a volunteer teacher for a vocational school in Addis Ababa, I quickly became aware of how impoverished many schools and students in Ethiopia were.
+I soon came to realise that supplies in schools are often limited and absolutely nothing is taken for granted.
 Both the scarcity and the cost of supplies means that essential items such as chalk and paper have to be used sparingly.

 In June 2010, Ethiopian born and raised teacher Mikele Goitom joined PPC as a volunteer partner.
 Mikele was born and raised and educated in Ethiopia.
-He brought with him valuable skills and ideas and an Ethiopian perspectives and is also able to help translate Amharic into English.
+He brought with him valuable skills and ideas and a valuable Ethiopian perspective.
 In 2012, Mikele became the Ethiopian Program Manager for Project Pencil Case.

 You can also become a fan of our Facebook pages: